 Get shoes that will breathe easily and dry quickly after getting wet.
 Steer clear of shoes that have large sections of unsupported mesh, because mesh can wear out quickly on the trail.

 It’s also a good idea to bump up half a shoe size, because feet tend to swell over long days of hiking.
-Running shoe soles will compress over time, but they are usually good for at least 500 trail miles, sometimes much more.
+Running shoe soles will compress over time, but they are usually good for at least 500 trail miles, sometimes more.

 I wore this pair of New Balance running shoes for over 900 miles on the PCT.
 My last pair of trail runners (Saucony Peregrine) have lasted over 1,000 trail miles.

 Top Running Shoe Recommendations